drmfinlay/sphinxwrapper/README.md

 [CMU Pocket Sphinx](https://github.com/cmusphinx/pocketsphinx) and [Sphinx base](https://github.com/cmusphinx/sphinxbase).
 You can read more about the CMU Sphinx speech recognition projects [here](https://cmusphinx.github.io/wiki/).

-`sphinxwrapper` doesn't have all of the functionality that the offical SWIG Python modules do, but the [examples](examples/) show what it does have.
+This extension doesn't have all of the functionality that the offical SWIG Python modules do, but the [examples](examples/) show what it does have.
 Although most of the `PocketSphinx` type methods are used, some haven't been put into the examples yet.
+There is documentation available through the Python `help` function.
+I'm

 ## Installing dependencies
 This project has the following library dependencies: